 - Complete a number of nationally accredited vocational units

 - Practise the skills you’ve learned through 40 hours of work placement

 - Learn about employer expectations and the Australian workplace culture

 Call STEPS AMEP for more information at 1300 585 868.

 The Special Preparatory Program provides up to 400 additional hours of tailored English classes to eligible humanitarian clients in recognition of their greater learning and support needs arising from difficult pre-migration experiences, such as torture or trauma, and/or limited prior schooling

 Classes for Under 18 years old

-Migrants and humanitarian entrants aged between 15 and 17 years of age, who do not have functional English and whose needs are not met through mainstream schooling, may also be eligible to participate in the program.
-Participation is generally determined on a case-by-case basis, taking into consideration individual circumstances and in consultation with local schools.
+Migrants and humanitarian entrants aged between 15 and 17 years of age who do not have functional English and whose needs are not met through mainstream schooling may also be eligible to participate in the program.
+Participation is generally determined case-by-case, considering individual circumstances and in consultation with local schools.